Putin claims Russia is ‘ready for talks’ as Ukraine soldiers have Christmas dinner

 Ukraine’s military showed pictures of soldiers having a Christmas meal on the front lines.

-In October, the leadership of the Orthodox Church of Ukraine, which is not aligned with the Russian church, agreed to allow faithful to celebrate on December 25.
-For some Ukrainians, changing date to align with western Christianity represents a shift from Russia, its culture, and religion.
+In October, the leadership of the Orthodox Church of Ukraine, which is not aligned with the Russian church, agreed to allow followers to celebrate on 25 December.
+For some Ukrainians, changing dates to align with western Christianity represents a shift from Russia, its culture, and religion.

-Russia’s invasion of Ukraine has triggered the most deadly conflict in Europe since World War Two and the biggest confrontation between Moscow and the West since the 1962 Cuban Missile Crisis.
+Russia’s invasion of Ukraine has triggered the most deadly conflict in Europe since the Second World War and the biggest confrontation between Moscow and the West since the 1962 Cuban Missile Crisis.

 The Kremlin says it will fight until all its aims are achieved while Kyiv says it will not rest until every Russian soldier is ejected from all of its territory, including Crimea which Russia annexed in 2014.